TobiasLibera/FriendlyFinger/README.md

 Feel free to use whatever floats your boat to realize this connections.

+### Nema 17 Stepper Motor ###

+The Nema 17 I used to design this device for, has a body length of ***38mm***.
+As there are a lot of alternative dimensions for Nema 17 stepper motors, you can definitly use smaller ones for your device.
+It's not much force needed to rotate the middle finger model.
+I can't recommend to use bigger ones, as I didn't test it... if you get a bigger one working, let me know.

+### Stepper Motor Driver ###

+The ***DRV8825*** is the driver I designed the code and the curcuit for.
+You can, of course, choose the driver you want to, but maybe need to adjust the code and the curcuit.\
+***BUT:***
+As far as I had the Friendly Finger run in my living room, I realised that dissipated heat is sure an issue of my design.
+To solve the problem I adjusted the current to ***75% - 80%*** of the nominal value of the stepper motor.\
+Look for some help on the World Wide Web how to adjust the current with the stepper driver you use.\
+In case of the ***DRV8825*** you need to regulate the value of voltage of the trimmer on the driver board to half of the value of current you want to have flow threw your motor.
+(And be careful with the trimmer, though)

 ### Fit with LM2596 DC-DC Step Down Module ###

 There is a need to drill two holes into the breadboard to fit the LM2596 to it.